wp-plugins/b09-link-to-existing-content/readme.txt

 = 1.1.0 =
 * The plugin uses the built-in admin-ajax functionality now
-* The shortcode appears directly in the url field, so it doesn't suprise the user if it get pasted to the editor
+* The shortcode appears directly in the url field, so it doesn't suprise the user if it gets pasted to the editor
-* Changed default shortcode name to the more generic "link".
-It will stay this in the future
 * Added custom css file

 = 1.0.0 =